francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015-Solutions.md

 ## JavaScript Basics Lab: Task solutions.

 IMPORTANT: Remember that this module doesn't have lectures.
 So, it is very important you watch the video lectures we have created for the module.
-You have the links to the JS video lectures in Blackboard > Labs > Week 9.
+You can find these links in Blackboard > Labs > Week 9.

 ### Exercise 1: Modify the last example and change the element content (innerHTML) from "Hello JavaScript!" to "Hi!
 My name is (*your name*)".